Colorado Forest Collaboratives Summit

 Financial Support to Attend

 We know that many collaboratives are small, and have limited budgets for things like travel and professional development.
 Additionally, we recognize that numerous partner organizations and agencies are facing tight budgets.
-We do not want funding to be a barrier to attending Summit, so we will have funding available to support costs related to attending the event.
+We do not want funding to be a barrier to attending Summit, so we have funding available to support costs related to attending the event.

 Colorado State University - Student Scholarship Program

 Our Summit Student Scholarship Program for CSU students is back!
 The purpose of this award is to support students’ professional development & networking by: A) removing financial barriers to attending a multi-day conference; and B) teaching them the skills they need to effectively network & navigate the event.
 Two students from Colorado State University Warner College of Natural Resources will receive complimentary registration and travel support to attend Summit.
-Applications are due July 31, 2026.

 Thanks to our 2026 planning team!